 Just like the causes of POTS, the prognosis and long-term outlook for POTS patients varies widely.
 For those with milder cases, many find that their symptoms disappear on their own over time.
 Others with more severe cases can experience debilitating long-term effects, and about 25 percent of all patients find that the syndrome impacts their ability to work or study.

-If you suspect you may have POTS, and you have experienced symptoms like these when standing up, it’s always best to speak to your doctor, confirm the diagnosis and develop a treatment plan sooner rather than later.
+If you suspect you may have POTS, and you have experienced symptoms like these when standing up, it’s always best to speak to your provider, confirm the diagnosis and develop a treatment plan sooner rather than later.